The Framework

 4

-The AI synthesizes all factors into a 1–10 conviction score.
-Only companies scoring 9 or 10 are classified as DEEP VALUE signals.
+The AI synthesizes all factors into a 1–10 confidence score.
+Only companies scoring 9 or 10 are classified as STRONG BUY signals.
 Scores of 7–8 become WATCH signals.
 Below 7 are filtered out despite passing the quant screen.

 What a real signal looks like

-This is a representative example of a DEEP VALUE signal from our scanner — anonymized but based on a real output:
+This is a representative example of a STRONG BUY signal from our scanner — anonymized but based on a real output:

 EXAMPLE